Key Takeaways:

 Introduction

-In the first half of 2025, the Trump administration’s far-reaching tariff announcements and policies have precipitated seismic changes in global trade.
-The country-specific and product-specific tariffs, including on aluminum, steel and automobiles, are leaving few companies untouched.
-Not to mention the announced tariff-related investigations—including into pharmaceuticals, semiconductors, copper and lumber—which signal the likelihood that more industry-specific tariffs are forthcoming.
+Since January 2025, the Trump administration’s far-reaching tariff announcements and policies have precipitated seismic changes in global trade.
+The country-specific and product-specific tariffs, including on copper, aluminum, steel and automobiles, are leaving few companies untouched.
+Not to mention the announced tariff-related investigations—including into pharmaceuticals, semiconductors and lumber—which signal the likelihood that more product-specific tariffs are forthcoming.

 The Tariff Landscape